 - Pool sessions – learn and improve your roll and skills

 - Under 3 Whitewater trips – beginner to intermediate

 - Grade 4 Whitewater trips – by invitation only

 - The Lea Extreme Race – by entry only

-Please note trips and sessions do not run all year – please check our Facebook Page for Current Events
+Please note trips and sessions do not run all year – check our calendar or please check our Facebook Page for Current Events

 - Advanced Whitewater Packrafting Course October 13-16 May 12, 2022This course is now full.
 To be added to the wait list please email email@example.com with the following information.
 Course – Adv Name: email: ph: Advanced Whitewater Packraft Course Dates: Thursday 13thrnto Sunday 16th October (4 days) Venue: North-west Tasmania including Mersey White Water Regional Reserve Accommodation: Arm River Outdoor Education Centre (2 nights) […]